 Three steps to get a 3D plant layout

-Accordingly – keeping an eye of the aspect of complexity – it is important to include only the relevant 3D information in the layout.
+Accordingly – keeping an eye on the aspect of complexity – it is important to include only the relevant 3D information in the layout.
 Everything else can be left in abstract form.
 In practice, however, it is this simple rule which presents the greatest difficulties.
-We will come back to this at steps 2 and 3.
+We will come back to this in steps 2 and 3.

 Step 1: Lay the foundation – the “flat” master layout

-The definition of functional areas creates a general overview, i.e. the floor space planning.
-An area type concept aids an assessment of floor space use.
-A simple balance divided into production, assembly, transport, storage and auxiliary areas is here often sufficient.
+The definition of functional areas creates a general overview, i.e. floor space planning.
+An area-type concept aids an assessment of floor space use.
+A simple balance divided into production, assembly, transport, storage, and auxiliary areas is here often sufficient.

-The elaboration of such a simple master layout already strengthens an awareness of your own data situation.
-After all, the database relating to the machines, installed equipment and everything else which is necessary for meaningful 3D factory planning is generally far from comprehensive.
+The elaboration of such a simple master layout already strengthens awareness of your own data situation.
+After all, the database relating to the machines installed equipment, and everything else which is necessary for meaningful 3D factory planning is generally far from comprehensive.
 It often also contains significant errors.
 Appropriate 3D data are usually lacking even for newer machines.
 Modern 3D laser scan technologies and the 3D modeling expertise of specialist providers enable gaps in the 3D data to be filled, but that costs both time and money.
-For that reason alone, you should not be tempted to do everything in 3D, at least not straightaway.
+For that reason alone, you should not be tempted to do everything in 3D, at least not straight away.

 Step 2: Use of 3D model libraries

 For the second step, a 3D model library is useful.
-This will ideally include performance-optimized 3D models of elements which are to be found in many typical factory layouts.
+This will ideally include performance-optimized 3D models of elements that are to be found in many typical factory layouts.
 These include

 - storage equipment (e.g. pallet or shelf racks, shuttles, conveyors) and